 Quality standards vary by the industry though one of the most common is ISO 9000.
 ISO 9000 is a set of international quality standards covering many different industries and approaches within them.

-Book a free consultation to learn about the best practices in quality control.
+Book a consultation to learn about the best practices in quality control.

 Quality Management Systems

-The ASQ defines a quality management system (QMS) as, “a formalized system that documents processes, procedures, and responsibilities for achieving quality policies and objectives.
-A QMS helps coordinate and direct an organization’s activities to meet customer and regulatory requirements and improve its effectiveness and efficiency on a continuous basis.”
+The ASQ defines a quality management system (QMS) as “a formalized system that documents processes, procedures, and responsibilities for achieving quality policies and objectives.
+A QMS helps coordinate and direct an organization’s activities to meet customer and regulatory requirements and continuously improve its effectiveness and efficiency.”